Farzine/Farzine/README.md

 🎓 &nbsp;I'm currently studying Software Engineering at the Shahjalal University of Science and Technology.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🌱 &nbsp;I'm on track for learning more about Competative Programing, Systems Design, and Web Technlogoies.\
+🌱 &nbsp;I'm on track for learning more about Competative Programing, Systems Design, Development and Web Technlogoies.\
 ✉️ &nbsp;You can shoot me an email at alfezafarzine@gmail.com I'll try to respond as soon as I can.
 </p>